radio distance

 Battery Life

-Walkie-talkies may be low-tech compared to smartphones, but they still require power to operate.
-Make sure your batteries are completely charged or bring extras, especially if you’re going into rural places.
+Your walkie-talkie or any other radio device needs power to operate.
+Unless you are not using a ham radio station with a direct power supply, you should recharge your radio’s battery completely and in my opinion keep an extra battery for emergency use.
+Extra batteries give you more benefit if you are going to a remote area.
 You don’t want your lifeline to be quiet when you need it the most.
 Another important factor to consider in a ham radio assessment is if your equipment is ready for lengthy use.

 Battery draining too fast on your walkie-talkie?
 It might be time to troubleshoot.
 Check here to find out what to do if your battery isn’t performing as it should.